solariumphp/solarium/docs/queries/extract-query.md

 $query->setFile('http://example.org/resource');
 ```

-You can even index files that aren't stored on the filesystem: generated in memory, retrieved as a BLOB from a database …
+You can even index files that aren't stored on the filesystem: generated in memory, retrieved as a textual or binary large object from a database …

+If your content is generated in memory, you can create a temporary file with [`tmpfile()`](https://www.php.net/manual/en/function.tmpfile.php)
+or write it to a [`php://memory` or `php://temp`](https://www.php.net/manual/en/wrappers.php.php#wrappers.php.memory) stream
+that can be passed to an Extract query.
 Don't forget to close your file pointer afterwards!

 ```php
 $contents = '...';